openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 ---------------------
 **Python**

 When adding or modifying **any** data storing models (ex.
 Django model, MongoDB model) an annotation must be added stating whether the model does or does not store PII.
-The annotation should be added to the comments of the storage class where the data storage is defined, or the calling calling method / function if there is no storage class.
+The annotation should be added to the comments of the storage class where the data storage is defined, or the calling method / function if there is no storage class.
 Calls to third-party services that store data must be annotated to indicate the presence of PII.

 It is important to note that under this OEP all Django model classes must be annotated with an assertion of PII / no PII to enable enforcement (see `Enforcement Tooling`_).